coding-panda/panda-pods-repeater-field/README.txt

 = 1.2.0 - 17nd December 2017 =
 * change: Now saving table post_name instead of ID to solve the problem of migration.
 It won't affect the saved data, but you will have to update the field in Pods - pick the right one again in order to migrate properly.
+* debug: fixed the problem that when using the same field name in two tables, it didn't bring back the right data.

 == Upgrade Notice ==